-702.10a Haste is a static ability.

-- 702.10b If a creature has haste, it can attack even if it hasn't been controlled by its controller continuously since his or her most recent turn began.
+- 702.10a Haste is a static ability. - 702.10b If a creature has haste, it can attack even if it hasn't been controlled by its controller continuously since his or her most recent turn began.
 (See rule 302.6.) - 702.10c If a creature has haste, its controller can activate its activated abilities whose cost includes the tap symbol or the untap symbol even if that creature hasn't been controlled by that player continuously since his or her most recent turn began.
-(See rule 302.6.)

-702.10d Multiple instances of haste on the same creature are redundant.
+(See rule 302.6.) - 702.10d Multiple instances of haste on the same creature are redundant.

+702.11.
+Hexproof

-- 702.11.
-Hexproof - 702.11a Hexproof is a static ability. - 702.11b "Hexproof" on a permanent means "This permanent can't be the target of spells or abilities your opponents control." - 702.11c "Hexproof" on a player means "You can't be the target of spells or abilities your opponents control." - 702.11d Multiple instances of hexproof on the same permanent or player are redundant. - 702.12.
-Intimidate - 702.12a Intimidate is an evasion ability. - 702.12b A creature with intimidate can't be blocked except by artifact creatures and/or creatures that share a color with it.
-(See rule 509, "Declare Blockers Step.") - 702.12c Multiple instances of intimidate on the same creature are redundant.
+- 702.11a Hexproof is a static ability. - 702.11b "Hexproof" on a permanent means "This permanent can't be the target of spells or abilities your opponents control." - 702.11c "Hexproof" on a player means "You can't be the target of spells or abilities your opponents control." - 702.11d Multiple instances of hexproof on the same permanent or player are redundant.

+702.12.
+Indestructible

+- 702.12a Indestructible is a static ability. - 702.12b A permanent with indestructible can't be destroyed.
+Such permanents aren't destroyed by lethal damage, and they ignore the state-based action that checks for lethal damage (see rule 704.5g). - 702.12c Multiple instances of indestructible on the same permanent are redundant.